Richard Valeriani: Career

 February 18, 1965 in Marion, Alabama, there was a march from the Baptist Church to the jail.
 Although this was only a half block march, they were met with strong opposition from the police.
 This was nothing short of a mass beating when the police moved in on the marchers.
 During this time, Valeriani was hit in the back on the head with an axe handle and put in the hospital because of his injuries.
 This was an infamous time for Valeriani.
 He continued his work throughout the movement.

 In July 1962, he interviewed Marion King, the wife of Slater King, who had been beaten by policemen in Camilla, Georgia, while trying to take clothes to jailed civil rights protesters from Albany, Georgia.

 Valeriani portrayed himself as a reporter for CNN from the deck of the French aircraft carrier Foch in the 1995 film Crimson Tide, providing the opening newscast which sets up the plot.
+He reappeared again in the aftermath of the conflict.